People

 Principal Investigator

-Current roles2023 - Professor of Systems Genomics & Population Health, Dept of Public Health & Primary Care, University of Cambridge2023 - Director of Data Sciences (Clinical), Baker Heart & Diabetes Institute2022 - Theme Lead, Data Science and Population Health, NIHR Cambridge Biomedical Research Centre 2020 - Munz Chair of Cardiovascular Prediction & Prevention, Baker Heart & Diabetes Institute2018 - Director, Cambridge Baker Systems Genomics Initiative
+Current roles2024 - Turing Fellow, The Alan Turing Institute2024 - Director of PhD Programmes, Department of Public Health & Primary Care, University of Cambridge2023 - Professor of Systems Genomics & Population Health, Department of Public Health & Primary Care, University of Cambridge2023 - Director of Data Sciences (Clinical), Baker Heart & Diabetes Institute2023 - Stream Lead, Molecular Informatic Tools and Resources, MTHR Programme, Health Data Research UK2022 - Theme Lead, Data Science and Population Health, NIHR Cambridge Biomedical Research Centre 2020 - Munz Chair of Cardiovascular Prediction & Prevention, Baker Heart & Diabetes Institute2018 - Director, Cambridge Baker Systems Genomics Initiative

-Previous2021 - 2023 Director of Research, Dept of Public Health & Primary Care, University of Cambridge2018 - 2021 Turing Fellow, The Alan Turing Institute2018 - 2021 Principal Researcher, Dept of Public Health & Primary Care, University of Cambridge2017 - 2019 Principal Research Fellow, Baker Heart & Diabetes Institute2014 - 2018 NHMRC RD Wright Fellow2014 - 2018 National Heart Foundation Future Leader Fellow2015 - 2017 Co-Founder / Deputy Director, Centre for Systems Genomics, University of Melbourne2012 - 2017 Senior Research Fellow - Principal Research Fellow (Associate Professor), University of Melbourne2010 - 2014 NHMRC Peter Doherty Fellow2010 - 2012 Postdoctoral Fellow, Walter and Eliza Hall Institute of Medical Research2005 - 2010 Researcher / Genome Analyst, Wellcome Trust Sanger Institute
+Previous2021 - 2023 Director of Research, Dept of Public Health & Primary Care, University of Cambridge2018 - 2021 Turing Fellow, The Alan Turing Institute2018 - 2021 Principal Researcher, Dept of Public Health & Primary Care, University of Cambridge2017 - 2019 Principal Research Fellow, Baker Heart & Diabetes Institute2015 - 2017 Co-Founder / Deputy Director, Centre for Systems Genomics, University of Melbourne2014 - 2018 NHMRC RD Wright Fellow2014 - 2018 National Heart Foundation Future Leader Fellow2012 - 2017 Senior Research Fellow - Principal Research Fellow (Associate Professor), University of Melbourne2010 - 2014 NHMRC Peter Doherty Fellow2010 - 2012 Postdoctoral Fellow, Walter and Eliza Hall Institute of Medical Research2005 - 2010 Researcher / Genome Analyst, Wellcome Trust Sanger Institute

 Biography